AmitRoy7781/uRECO/README.md

 # uRECO
-A web application related to image and gesture recognition.
+A web application related to image processing and gesture recognition.

 **Developed by:**
 - [Amit Roy](https://github.com/AmitRoy7)